moycat/apple-roaster/README-en.md

 ## Usage

-Following is an example of building and burning a `bullseye` USB installer with default configuration.
+Following is an example of building and burning a `bullseye` USB installer with the default configuration.

 **Build the USB image**

-> The commands shall be executed by root, or a user with Docker permission.
+> The commands shall be executed by root or a user with Docker permission.
 >
 > Privileged containers are used.
 >
-> Two helper images are built on first run, which can be slow.
+> Two helper images are built on the first run, which can be slow.

-First build the system image.
+First, build the system image.

 A gzip compressed raw image containing system partition is generated for subsequent use.